SAP/InfraBox/docs/install_gcloud.md

 **Don't forget to add your external IP address, which you have created earlier, as loadBalancerIP**

 ### Create namespaces
-InfraBox seperates the controle plane (dashboard, docker-registry, api server, etc) from the actual jobs.
+InfraBox seperates the control plane (dashboard, docker-registry, api server, etc) from the actual jobs.
 Create two namespaces:

     kubectl create ns infrabox-system
     kubectl create ns infrabox-worker

 ### Create TLS certificate
 InfraBox requires a valid TLS certificate.
-InfraBox expects the a `Secret` with name `infrabox-tls-certs` in the `infrabox-system` namespace.
+It must be stored as a `Secret` with name `infrabox-tls-certs` in the `infrabox-system` namespace.

 You have multiple options to create one: